TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms U.S. experiences 5th warmest summer on record Lower 48 also had 3rd warmest year to date and second wettest August AROUND NOAA // First marine national monument created in Atlantic Sept.
-22 Reddit AMA: The Science of Hurricane Hunting to Improve Forecasts Whales might be hidden, but these new buoys can help find them
+Enter Search Terms August marks ongoing trend of record-breaking heat for the globe AROUND NOAA // Sept.
+22 Reddit AMA: The Science of Hurricane Hunting to Improve Forecasts First marine national monument created in Atlantic Whales might be hidden, but these new buoys can help find them

 *   About our agency
 *   News and features